“Father’s Day:” Pookanu provides a peek into his world on brand new album

 Pookanu: I started about three years ago.
 I had lost my place.
 I was going through things in life.
 Walking one day, I was real upset and went past a Street Sense vendor I always support.
 She said she felt my pain and that she just saw a look on me.
 Then she stopped and talked to me for about 45 minutes.
 In 45 minutes to about an hour, she made 75 bucks.
 She said I should get with Street Sense to get back on my feet.
 A month later, I was a permanent vendor.
 Once I started, I never looked back, because I said once I do it, I’m gonna do it.
 It helped me a lot.
 I haven’t gotten housing yet but it kept me motivated mentally and spiritually.
 I always said I would [distribute Street Sense] for free.
 It just showed me that most people in this world are good.
 It changed my life and kept my dream alive just by being in the paper every two weeks, writing a poem, writing a verse, writing a story. ■

 This interview has been edited and condensed for clarity.
-Listen to our latest episode of Sounds From the Street to hear more about Dudley’s story.
+Listen to the latest episode of our Sounds From the Street podcast to hear more about Dudley’s story.
 You may also enjoy his interview with the band Prophets of Rage last fall.